Project

 Overriding #to_s changes #inspect

-Added by yimutang (Joey Zhou) over 13 years ago.
-Updated almost 12 years ago.
+Added by yimutang (Joey Zhou) almost 14 years ago.
+Updated about 12 years ago.

 Status: